 Project with survivors of rape and sexual violence

-SIFH has been working on a new project with survivors of rape and sexual violence.
+SIFH+ has been working on a new project with survivors of rape and sexual violence.
 We have now completed the workshops and individual photography projects are being developed this month.
-The work will be shown on The Big Screen in Millennium Square.
-There were some really exciting ideas for photography projects that came out and we can’t wait to see the final pieces.
+The work will be shown on The Big Screen in Millennium Square as well as at The Bristol Zero-Tolerance Film Festival.
+There was some really exciting work we can’t wait to share the final projects.

 Here is a short interview with one of the women who took part in the project: Ruth O'Leary